AI Try-On Experience for Online Fashion Retail

 Why Returns Are Destroying Fashion Retail Margins

-For e-commerce operators, the economics of fashion retail are brutal.
-Return rates in online apparel consistently hover between 20-40%, compared to single digits for brick-and-mortar purchases.
-McKinsey research indicates that AI-powered fitting recommendations can reduce returns by up to 30%, translating directly to millions in saved logistics costs, restocking labor, and diminished product value.
-The e-commerce tools available through Rewarx increasingly integrate these fitting technologies as core components of the shopping experience rather than optional add-ons.
+For e-commerce operators, the economics of fashion retail are brutal. measurable operating signal, compared to single digits for brick-and-mortar purchases. ecommerce teams research indicates that AI-powered fitting recommendations can reduce measurable operating signal, translating directly to millions in saved logistics costs, restocking labor, and diminished product value.
+The e-commerce tools available through Rewarx Studio AI increasingly integrate these fitting technologies as core components of the shopping experience rather than optional add-ons.

 Beyond direct cost savings, reduced return rates have cascading benefits throughout the supply chain.
 When fewer items are returned, inventory management improves, warehouse efficiency increases, and environmental impact decreases—a consideration that resonates strongly with conscious consumers.
 Walmart has publicly cited sustainability improvements as a secondary benefit of its virtual fitting initiatives, positioning the technology as both financially and ethically advantageous.